-For more information about Rexulti’s uses, refer to this article.
+For more information about Rexulti, including its uses, refer to this article.

 Read on to learn about Rexulti and cost, as well as how to save money on prescriptions.

 As with all medications, the cost of Rexulti can vary.
 Factors that may affect the price you’ll pay include: